 The clue is in the name.
 Fixed.
 Your cog is fixed to the hub body.

-As you can see from the hub and cog, there is no ratchet and pawl mechanism.
+There is no ratchet and pawl mechanism, as you can see from the hub and cog.
 By not having a mechanism like that, the cog is then a mechanical extension of the hub, and once you put a chain on, it has become coupled with the pedals.
 There is no way for the hub to move if the pedals aren’t moving and vice versa.

 As your pedalling speed is now what sets the bikes speed, you don’t need a back brake.
 Legally you’ll need a front if you want to ride on roads.
 You can also still run both brakes if you feel it will keep you and others safe.
 It takes a little time to learn to ride brakeless, so don’t ditch your brakes until you can stop quickly and safely.